 Can Urban VPN extension leak my real IP?

 In some cases, browser-based VPNs can experience WebRTC leaks or DNS leaks.
 Disable WebRTC in your browser if possible and test for leaks using reputable online tools after setup.
-Best vpn for edge browser

 Does Urban VPN extension hide all traffic on my computer?